cocos-creator/creator-api-docs-2.x/en/classes/PageView.md

   - [`stopAutoScroll`](#stopautoscroll) Stop auto scroll immediately
   - [`setContentPosition`](#setcontentposition) Modify the content position.
   - [`getContentPosition`](#getcontentposition) Query the content's position in its parent space.
+  - [`isScrolling`](#isscrolling) Query whether the user is currently dragging the ScrollView to scroll it
+  - [`isAutoScrolling`](#isautoscrolling) Query whether the ScrollView is currently scrolling because of a bounceback or inertia slowdown.
   - [`update`](#update) Update is called every frame, if the Component is enabled.
   - [`lateUpdate`](#lateupdate) LateUpdate is called every frame, if the Component is enabled.
   - [`__preload`](#preload) `__preload` is called before every onLoad.